chazz0x0/wp-xdebug-docker/README.md

 For more info: https://code.visualstudio.com/docs/devcontainers/attach-container

-This repo makes use of https://github.com/Automattic/wordpress-xdebug image
+This repo makes use of a modified version of the https://github.com/Automattic/wordpress-xdebug image